General-purpose computing on graphics processing units: Classical GPGPU

+More examples are available in part 4 of GPU Gems 2.

+Linear algebra

+Using GPU for numerical linear algebra began at least in 2001.
+It had been used for Gauss-Seidel solver, conjugate gradients, etc.

 Hardware support

 Computer video cards are produced by various vendors, such as Nvidia, AMD.
 Cards from such vendors differ on implementing data-format support, such as integer and floating-point formats (32-bit and 64-bit).
 Microsoft introduced a Shader Model standard, to help rank the various features of graphic cards into a simple Shader Model version number (1.0, 2.0, 3.0, etc.).

 Integer numbers

 Pre-DirectX 9 video cards only supported paletted or integer color types.
-Various formats are available, each containing a red element, a green element, and a blue element.
 Sometimes another alpha value is added, to be used for transparency.
 Common formats are: